New is... green

 And this isn’t just good for the environment; it is good for your wellbeing too.
 Psychology studies have shown that living in areas with surrounding green space helps reduce stress levels, and boost mental health in the long term.
 Meaning you and your family can lead healthier, happier lifestyles.

 Keeping that buzz

-We have set up a partnership with the British Beekeepers Association and will change the way we landscape open spaces and showhome gardens at 400 developments nationwide over the next three years.
+We have set up a partnership with the British Beekeepers Association and will change the way we landscape open spaces and showhome gardens at 400 developments nationwide.

 We will work with the charity on how to encourage bees and give them the food they need.
 We will also work with our homeowners to provide help and advice in creating bee-friendly environments.

 We are passionate about helping our great British wildlife, so we partnered with the RSPB to design outdoor spaces together, which really help nature to thrive.
 From hedgehog highways to nesting sites for swifts, we want to make our developments as welcoming for nature as we do for our homeowners.